streamsets/pipeline-library/datacollector/databricks-delta-lake/MySQL binlog to DeltaLake/README.md

    </td>
    <td class="entry cellrowborder" headers="d436212e853 ">MySQL password.<div class="note tip"><span class="tiptitle">Tip:</span> <span class="ph" id="task_qbt_kyh_xx__d15e6239">To
                         secure sensitive information such as user names and passwords, you can use
-                              <a class="xref" title="Similar to runtime properties, runtime resources are values that you define in a file local to the Data Collector and call from within a pipeline.
-But with runtime resources, you can restrict the permissions for the files to secure information.">runtime resources</a> or <span class="ph"><a class="xref">credential stores.</a></span></span></div>
+                              <a class="xref" href="https://streamsets.com/documentation/datacollector/latest/help/index.html?contextID=concept_bs4_5nm_2s" title="Similar to runtime properties, runtime resources are values that you define in a file local to the Data Collector and call from within a pipeline.
+But with runtime resources, you can restrict the permissions for the files to secure information.">runtime resources</a> or <span class="ph"><a class="xref" href="https://streamsets.com/documentation/datacollector/latest/help/index.html?contextID=concept_bt1_bpj_r1b">credential stores.</a>
+</span></span></div>
 </td>
   </tr>
   <tr>